pieroproietti/penguins-eggs/README.md

 yolk - so called staying on the subject of eggs - is a local repository included in the livecd that contains a minimum of indispensable packages during installation.
 Thanks to yolk, you can safely install your system without the need of an active internet connection.

 # Packages
 Supporting various distributions, we need to have different packages.
-Debian, Devuan and Ubuntu share the .deb packages of eggs, while for Arch Linux and ManjaroLinux they use their PKGBUILDs.
+Debian, Devuan and Ubuntu share the .deb packages for amd_64 and i386 architecture, while Arch and ManjaroLinux use their own PKGBUILDs.

 ## Debian families
+eggs is released as a deb package for amd64 and i386.
+It's released for armel architectures and its possible to add arm64 too, but I never had the occasion to try on this architectures and need help for them.

-eggs is released as a deb package for amd64, armel and arm64 architectures.
-Because of eggs' features, they can be installed in Debian, Devuan, or Ubuntu-based distros without worrying about version (buster, bullseye, bookworm, etc.) except for architecture.
-It includes standard scripts for preinst, postinst, prerm and postrm and man pages.
+Because of eggs' features, the packages can be installed in Debian, Devuan, or Ubuntu-based distros without worrying about exact version (buster, bullseye, bookworm, trixie, chimaera, daedalus, bionic, focal and jammy) are reported to work, of course respect the processor architecture.

+The packages includes standard scripts for preinst, postinst, prerm and postrm and man pages.

 ### Install eggs
 There are more than a way to install eggs as .deb package, the most practical is to add and use penguins-eggs-ppa.